MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 # Troubleshoot SSH connection issues in Azure Linux VM due to permission and ownership issues

-This article provides solutions to an issue in which connecting to a Linux virtual machine (VM) via Secure Shell (SSH) fails because the _/var/empty/sshd_ directory in RHEL, the _/var/lib/empty_ directory in SUSE, or the _/var/run/sshd_ directory in Ubuntu, isn't owned by the root user, or it's group-writable or world-writable.
+This article provides solutions to an issue in which connecting to a Linux virtual machine (VM) via Secure Shell (SSH) fails because the _/var/empty/sshd_ directory in RHEL, the _/var/lib/empty_ directory in SUSE, or the _/var/run/sshd_ directory in Ubuntu, does not exist or isn't owned by the root user, or it's group-writable or world-writable.

 ## Symptoms